- Opening hours

 - That you pick up your package every week.

-- That you come to an appointment or for interviews
+- That you keep an appointment

-- That you bring the requested papers.
+- That you hand in requested documents on time

 If you are not able to come, you must let us know.